microsoft/ML-For-Beginners/quiz-app/README.md

 # Quizzes

-These quizzes are the pre- and post-lecture quizzes for the web development for ml curriculum at https://aka.ms/ml-beginners
+These quizzes are the pre- and post-lecture quizzes for the ML curriculum at https://aka.ms/ml-beginners

 ## Project setup